On shortest products for nonnegative matrix mortality: Conclusions and open problems

 Mortality and synchronization can be viewed as very combinatorial phenomena: having a set of matrices, we ask for just one product of such matrices with a certain property, and hence have to make a lot of independent choices when constructing this product.
 Primitivity of a single matrix has much more algebraic flavour to it, since it concerns iterated multiplication of a single matrix.

 We thus pose the following semi-formal question: \emph{is there an algebraic property of a DFA telling us something about its mortality threshold?}

 A simpler question is to ask for an algebraic property guaranteeing that a mortal word exists.
-For DFAs this is trivial, but for unambiguous NFAs, a proper superclass of DFAs, such property is precisely that the joint spectral radius of the corresponding set of matrices is strictly smaller than one \cite{Kiefer2021}.
+For DFAs this is trivial, but for unambiguous NFAs, a proper superclass of DFAs, such property is precisely that the spectral radius of the average of the generating matrices is strictly smaller than one \cite{Kiefer2021}.
 For general NFAs one has to keep in mind that deciding the existence of a mortal word becomes \PSPACE-complete, and hence one has to look for a ``non-constructive'' property.

 The discovery of the connection between reset threshold and the exponent of a matrix in \cite{Ananichev2013} was done by observing in exhaustive search experiments the similarity between the attainable large values of reset thresholds on the one hand and exponents of primitive matrices on the other hands.
 The present paper can be seen as a step towards a similar potential development for mortality.
 For small~$n$, it is not hard to write down the sets of $n \times n$ matrices with large mortality thresholds provided in the previous section, in case one wants to check some conjectures connected to our question.
 To further assist with this goal, we now briefly survey what is known about DFA mortality, and provide a new simple family of binary DFAs with large mortality thresholds.